PROG7311-VCDN-2024/bookstore-client-ST10034334/README.md

 <br>

 Login Page: Once the “Log In’ menu item is clicked, the Login Page will be shown to the user, as shown below.
 The user must enter in the required details for the login.
 Error messages will be displayed for wrong input.
 Once the user has entered in their login details successfully, the user must click on the “Login” button.
-This login authentication is also handled through Firebase Console. <br>
+This login authentication is also handled through Firebase Console. <br><br>
 The user will now have the ability to use the website to add books to their cart, view their cart, and their orders.
 Once logged in, the user will be presented with the Home Page again.
 In addition, if the user has failed to login, a false login attempt will be written to a text file along with the email of the user committing this false login attempt and the date and time on which this occurred for analysing purposes.
 This recording of false logins was completed through using the logger service which follows the singleton design pattern. <br>

 <p align="center">